AlibabaResearch/recom/README.md

 RECom is a collaborated research project between Alibaba Group and Renmin University of China.
 The paper has been submitted to ASPLOS'23 Fall, accepted after major revision, and will appear together with ASPLOS'24.

-Zaifeng Pan, Zhen Zheng, Feng Zhang, Ruofan Wu, Hao Liang, Dalin Wang, Xiafei Qiu, Junjie Bai, Wei Lin, Xiaoyong Du.
-RECom: A Compiler Approach to Accelerating Recommendation Model Inference with Massive Embedding Columns (ASPLOS'23, to appear with ASPLOS'24)
+Zaifeng Pan, Zhen Zheng, Feng Zhang, Ruofan Wu, Hao Liang, Dalin Wang, Xiafei Qiu, Junjie Bai, Wei Lin, Xiaoyong Du. *RECom: A Compiler Approach to Accelerating Recommendation Model Inference with Massive Embedding Columns.* (ASPLOS'23, to appear with ASPLOS'24)